GluuFederation/docs-gg-prod/docs/source/index.md

 ![OAuth PEP diagram](img/gluu-oauth-pep.png)

-### OIDC and UMA with Claim gathering flow
+### OIDC and UMA with Claim gathering Security
-The great combination of Gluu OpenID Connect Authorization code flow and UMA with claim gathering security.
-The UMA PEP is used to enforce the presence of UMA scopes for access to resources protected by the Gateway.
+The combination of Gluu OpenID Connect and UMA with Claim gathering security.
+OIDC is used to restric access to web application and the UMA is used to enforce the presence of UMA scopes for access to resources protected by the Gateway.

 !!!
 Note
     An API that uses OAuth for security can only be called by OAuth clients, and likewise, an API that uses UMA for security can only be called by an UMA client.